 The GW signal emitted during the PM stage of a binary neutron star coalescence contains rich information about the properties and dynamics of the remnant object.
 Numerical-relativity simulations have shown that the PM GW spectrum is characterized by a dominant peak frequency, commonly referred to as $f_{\mathrm{peak}}$ or $f_2$, which is usually associated with the fundamental quadrupole ($l=2, m=2$) mode of the remnant \cite{Takami_2014, bauswein2015PM, Bernuzzi_2015}.
 The shape of the PM spectrum is distributed over the $(1 - 5)\;[\mathrm{kHz}]$ frequency band and the main peak is often in the middle of secondary ones, where the lower frequency peaks are thought to be generated in non-linear couplings \cite{Bauswein_2016, Chirenti_2023}.

 Furthermore, it is interesting to note that some studies have found quasi-universal relations between the frequency peak $f_{\mathrm{peak}}$ and the tidal deformability parameter $\Lambda$ extracted from the inspiral stage \cite{Bernuzzi_2014, Breschi109.064009}.
-This independence makes them useful tools for learning about extreme matter by linking PM signals to what we already know from the inspiral stage.
+This relation makes them useful tools for learning about extreme matter by linking PM signals to what we already know from the inspiral stage.
 In general, stiffer EoSs tend to produce broader, lower-frequency peaks due to less compact remnants, while softer EoSs lead to more compact stars and higher-frequency emissions \cite{Bauswein_2012}.